josecr02/procedural-planets/README.md

 # procedural-planets
  A procedural generation of planets

  Current status of the project: You can create the shapes of the planets, edit the radius and color.
-I've added noise layers to the planet generation and it's looking pretty cool!
+I've added multiple noise layers to the planet generation and improved the mesh rendering.
+It's looking pretty cool!
  Explanations of the code are coming soon!